-A subscription service for legal articles on a variety of topics delivered by email. cms-lawnow.com
+A subscription service for legal articles on a variety of topics delivered by email.

+Your expert legal publications online

+In-depth international legal research and insights that can be personalised.

+www.cms-lawnow.com

+Law.Tax

+eguides.cmslegal.com

-Your expert legal publications online.
-In-depth international legal research and insights that can be personalised. eguides.cmslegal.com CMS Legal Services EEIG (CMS EEIG) is a European Economic Interest Grouping that coordinates an organisation of independent law firms.
+CMS Legal Services EEIG (CMS EEIG) is a European Economic Interest Grouping that coordinates an organisation of independent law firms.
 CMS EEIG provides no client services.
 Such services are solely provided by CMS EEIG's member firms in their respective jurisdictions.
 CMS EEIG and each of its member firms are separate and legally distinct entities, and no such entity has any authority to bind any other.
 CMS EEIG and each member firm are liable only for their own acts or omissions and not those of each other.
 The brand name "CMS" and the term "firm" are used to refer to some or all of the member firms or their offices.

 CMS locations:

-Aberdeen, Algiers, Amsterdam, Antwerp, Barcelona, Beijing, Belgrade, Berlin, Bogotá, Bratislava, Bristol, Brussels, Bucharest, Budapest, Casablanca, Cologne, Dubai, Duesseldorf, Edinburgh, Frankfurt, Funchal, Geneva, Glasgow, Hamburg, Hong Kong, Istanbul, Kyiv, Leipzig, Lima, Lisbon, Ljubljana, London, Luanda, Luxembourg, Lyon, Madrid, Manchester, Medellín, Mexico City, Milan, Monaco, Moscow, Munich, Muscat, Paris, Podgorica, Poznan, Prague, Reading, Rio de Janeiro, Riyadh, Rome, Santiago de Chile, Sarajevo, Seville, Shanghai, Sheffield, Singapore, Sofia, Strasbourg, Stuttgart, Tehran, Tirana, Utrecht, Vienna, Warsaw, Zagreb and Zurich.
+Aberdeen, Algiers, Amsterdam, Antwerp, Barcelona, Beijing, Belgrade, Berlin, Bogotá, Bratislava, Bristol, Brussels, Bucharest, Budapest, Casablanca, Cologne, Dubai, Dusseldorf, Edinburgh, Frankfurt, Funchal, Geneva, Glasgow, Hamburg, Hong Kong, Istanbul, Johannesburg, Kyiv, Leipzig, Lima, Lisbon, Ljubljana, London, Luxembourg, Lyon, Madrid, Manchester, Mexico City, Milan, Mombasa, Monaco, Moscow, Munich, Muscat, Nairobi, Paris, Podgorica, Poznan, Prague, Reading, Rio de Janeiro, Riyadh, Rome, Santiago de Chile, Sarajevo, Seville, Shanghai, Sheffield, Singapore, Skopje, Sofia, Strasbourg, Stuttgart, Tirana, Utrecht, Vienna, Warsaw, Zagreb and Zurich.
+The content in this document is for general purposes and guidance only.
+It does not constitute legal or professional advice and should not be relied on or treated as a substitute for specific advice relevant to particular circumstances.
+For legal advice, please contact your main contact partner at the relevant CMS member firm.